-The Brander Vineyard itself is situated in a kind viticultural Goldilocks zone, with a climate that is nearly perfect for growing and producing the graceful, classically-styled, Bordeaux-influenced wines we are so well known for.
-Sauvignon Blanc and Cabernet Sauvignon, varieties for which Fred Brander served as a pioneer in planting, flourish in this area, with its remarkable similarities to Bordeaux.
+The Brander Vineyard itself is situated in a kind of viticultural Goldilocks zone with a climate that is nearly perfect for growing and producing the graceful, classically-styled, Bordeaux-influenced wines for which we are so well known.
+Sauvignon Blanc and Cabernet Sauvignon, which Fred Brander served as a pioneer in planting, flourish in this area with its remarkable similarities to Bordeaux.

 The French word “terroir” loosely translates as “sense of place”.
 The many factors that contribute to our specific terroir–soil types, daily temperature swings, the lie the land itself, the cooling fog, and our annual precipitation among other elements–are sufficiently unique that in 2016, the Los Olivos District was designated an official American Viticultural Area (or AVA for short).